maxammann/blog/content/posts/2019-31-03-setup-g_ether-dhcp.md

 If you have trouble connecting it check the following:

 - Did you use the correct USB port on the PI Zero?
-Only one offers the possiblity to transfere data.
+Only one offers the possibility to transfer data.
 - Try to reload the kernel module: `sudo modprobe -r g_ether && sudo modprobe g_ether`
 - Is a firewall on the PI blocking the DHCP client?